 Commercial Recycling and Waste Reduction

-According to Department of Resources Recycling and Recovery (CalRecycle), the business sector generates more than half of the solid waste in California (approximately 68 percent of waste disposed of).
+According to the Department of Resources Recycling and Recovery (CalRecycle), the business sector generates more than half of the solid waste in California (approximately 68 percent of waste disposed of).
 While significant commercial recycling already occurs, much of the commercial sector waste disposed of in landfills is clean enough to be recycled.

 Beginning in 2013 a statewide regulation was mandated that ALL commercial businesses that generate four (4) or more cubic yards of waste including multifamily complexes with 5 or more units to utilize some form of recycling.